🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Tax obligations everywhere

 Across virtually all jurisdictions, trading gains must be reported to tax authorities.
-The UK may impose Capital Gains Tax on your profits.
-Germany treats such income as taxable earnings.
-Maintain thorough documentation of all your transactions at all times.
+The UK may impose Capital Gains Tax on profits.
+Germany treats such earnings as taxable income.
+Maintain thorough documentation of all transactions for compliance purposes.

-PolyGram offers a downloadable transaction history feature to streamline your tax filing process.
+PolyGram supplies a downloadable transaction record feature to streamline your tax filing process.
 Start trading on PolyGram →

 Marc Jakob